Rwanda: Cuisine

+Brochettes are the most popular food when eating out in the evening, usually made from goat but sometimes tripe, beef, or fish.
 In rural areas, many bars have a brochette seller responsible for tending and slaughtering the goats, skewering and barbecuing the meat, and serving it with grilled bananas.

+However, many children in Rwanda are malnourished (1/3 for children under five).

 Milk, particularly in a fermented yoghurt form called ikivuguto, is a common drink throughout the country.
-Other drinks include a traditional beer called Ikigage made from sorghum and urwagwa, made from bananas, and a soft drink called Umutobe which is banana juice; these popular drinks feature in traditional rituals and ceremonies.
+Other drinks include a traditional beer called ikigage, made from sorghum, and urwagwa, made from bananas, and a soft drink called umutobe which consists of banana juice; these popular drinks feature in traditional rituals and ceremonies.

 The major drinks manufacturer in Rwanda is Bralirwa, which was established in the 1950s, a Heineken partner, and is now listed on the Rwandan Stock Exchange.
 Bralirwa manufactures soft drink products from The Coca-Cola Company, under licence, including Coca-Cola, Fanta, and Sprite, and a range of beers including Primus, Mützig, Amstel, and Turbo King.
 In 2009 a new brewery, Brasseries des Mille Collines (BMC) opened, manufacturing Skol beer and a local version known as Skol Gatanu; BMC is now owned by Belgian company Unibra.
 East African Breweries also operate in the country, importing Guinness, Tusker, and Bell, as well as whisky and spirits.